hyperledger/fabric/docs/source/create_channel/create_channel_config.md

 The `configtxgen` tool reads the channel profiles in the **Profiles** section to build a channel configuration.
 Each profile uses YAML syntax to gather data from other sections of the file.
 The `configtxgen` tool uses this configuration to create a genesis block for joining orderers to a new channel via the channel participation API.
 To learn more about YAML syntax, [Wikipedia](https://en.wikipedia.org/wiki/YAML) provides a good place to get started.

-The `configtx.yaml` used by the test network contains one channel profile `TwoOrgsApplicationGenesis`.
+The `configtx.yaml` used by the test network contains one channel profile `ChannelUsingRaft`.
-The `TwoOrgsApplicationGenesis` profile is used by the test network to create application channels:
+The `ChannelUsingRaft` profile is used by the test network to create application channels:
 ```yaml
 ChannelUsingRaft:
   <<: *ChannelDefaults